Services and Programs /

-Capital's Symposium on Undergraduate Scholarship is a great way to let your friends and family members (and potential employers and graduate programs) know about the work that you have done.
+Capital's Symposium on Undergraduate Scholarship is a great way to let your friends, family members and potential employers know about the work that you have done.

 Before attempting to submit your research, please read and follow the directions on this page.
 After the deadline has passed, the registration will be disabled until it opens again the following year.

 If you have questions, you may contact the Symposium Planning Committee at email@example.com.

 Questions?
 Contact the Symposium Planning Committee at firstname.lastname@example.org.

 Keynote Panel Discussion – Engaging Students, Making a DifferenceTuesday, April 16, 2019 7 p.m. | Huntington Recital HallShowcase of Student Learning – Community Engaged LearningTuesday, April 16, 20198-9 p.m. | Convergent Media Center Lobby